vitay/deeprl/DeepRL.md

 abstract: |
     The goal of this document is to summarize the state-of-the-art in deep reinforcement learning.
 It starts with basics in reinforcement learning and deep learning to introduce the notations.
 It covers different classes of deep RL models:

-    1. Value-based algorithms (DQN...) used mostly for discrete problems like video games
+    1. Value-based algorithms (DQN...) used mostly for discrete problems like video games.
-    2. Policy-gradient based algorithms (A3C, DDPG...) used for continuous control problems such as robotics
+    2. Policy-gradient based algorithms (A3C, DDPG...) used for continuous control problems such as robotics.
-    3. Recurrent attention models (RAM...) for partially observable problems
+    3. Recurrent attention models (RAM...) for partially observable problems.
-    4. Model-based RL to reduce the sample complexity by incorporating a model of the environment."
+    4. Model-based RL to reduce the sample complexity by incorporating a model of the environment.
 autoSectionLabels: True
 secPrefix: Section
 figPrefix: Fig.
 eqnPrefix: Eq.
-figureTitle: "*Figure*"
+figureTitle: Figure
 linkReferences: true
 link-citations: true
 autoEqnLabels: true
+bibliography:
+- /home/vitay/Articles/biblio/ReinforcementLearning.bib
+- /home/vitay/Articles/biblio/DeepLearning.bib
 ---

 # Basics